 Always have a stock set of answers mentally prepared for the usual questions that students may ask, though there is usually one question that you have never thought of before.

 Firstly you will need a stock of sets and books.
-Pentangle will usually supply these on a sale or return basis but there might be a cost for delivery or return.
-Also the stock is something else to have to carry to your stall, often from a distant car park or from the station.
-A venue that has convenient on-site parking is a rarity, and often unloading is not easy.
+The BGA bookseller or Pentangle will usually supply these on a sale or return basis but there might be a cost for delivery or return.
+Bear in mind how much you can carry to the venue from station or car park.

-If you do decide to sell, then the best Go sets are 9x9 ones or the 13x13 ones with 9x9 on the back.
-The two types are the one with Go mats, which are cheaper and lighter, and the ones with plywood boards in pizza boxes, which are nicer to play on.
+If you do decide to sell, then the best Go sets are the 13x13 ones with 9x9 on the back.
+The two types are the BGA-designed A3 laminates and the ones with plywood boards in pizza boxes, which are nicer to play on but more bulky.
 You should avoid 19x19 sets as this would be a big commitment for a student to make and, as you know, small boards are better to learn on.